 The natural ventilation system continuously provides fresh air throughout the seasons.
 The combination of solar heat, heat pumps, and super insulation keeps the indoor temperature warm in the winter and cool in the summer.
 Ceiling fans in all rooms circulate the air and provide sufficient cooling on all but the warmest days.

-The Saltonstall Nature Center features composting toilets, which can save over 2.2 million gallons of water in a twenty year period.
+The Saltonstall Nature Center features composting toilets, which can save over 2.2 million gallons of water in a 20-year period.
 A Smart Storm system also conserves water; it collects and stores 1,200 gallons of rainwater from the building's roof, which is used for landscaping purposes around the sanctuary.

 Come visit the Saltonstall Nature Center and see this amazing building at work!
 Also come enjoy Broadmoor Wildlife Sanctuary's nine miles of walking trails through a variety of woodland, field, and wetland habitats.